LinkedInLearning/kubernetes-microservices-3808182/README.md

 ![Kubernetes: Microservices][lil-thumbnail-url]

+In this intermediate level course, technical curriculum developer Kim Schlesinger teaches you about Kubernetes networking and configuring service-to-service communication, which is critical for microservices in Kubernetes.
+Gain an understanding of the history of containers and Kubernetes.
+Find out how the platform was designed for microservices architectures.
+Get hands-on experience deploying three microservices to a cluster running locally, and then explore different ways of enabling service-to-service communication.
+Plus, explore advanced Kubernetes networking topics.

 ## Instructions

 This repository does not have any branches.
 Download the entire repository and you get the exercise files in their final state.